Ghukek/EC601MP2/README.md

 # LabelCreator

 This script runs through both train and test folders and asks the user if the corresponding image is an airplane.
 The user should input 1 if yes, 0 if no. This script will create and save a 3D array of images and a corresponding 1D array of lables.
 It does not need to be rerun but will work if attempted.

+# LayerTester

+This script uses a nested loop to create models with 1-10 dense layers with 32-2048 nodes (node count doubled each iteration).
+It then prints the resulting accuracy sorted by nodecount, then layer count in ascending order.
+This data is used to generate the test values for the next script.

+# EpochTester

+This script tests the best layer/node count values from the LayerTester to figure out how many Epoch's are ideal.
+The Epoch count ranges from 5-20.
+It will then print the resulting accuracy.
+The layer/node/epoch cout result will be used in the main program.